jaredlt/add_to_calendar/README.md

 ### Browser support

 - IE11 and lower will not work for `ical_url`, `apple_url` and `outlook_url` (IE does not properly support [data-uri links](https://caniuse.com/#feat=datauri).
 See [#16](https://github.com/jaredlt/add_to_calendar/issues/16)).
-- IE11 will also not work with `Yahoo`, but this is because Yahoo only offers a simplified interface for IE11 which does not work with the add event URL.
+- IE11 will also not work with `Yahoo`, but this is because Yahoo  is deprecating IE 11 support and only offers a simplified interface which does not work with the add event URL.
+- `Office 365` and `Outlook.com` do not work on mobile.
+This seems to be an issue on Microsoft's side.
+Their mobile web interface does not support the 'create event' URLs and the links do not open the apps if you have them installed.

 ### More details